-The governing board will appoint a senior board level (or equivalent) lead - Dr. Graham Welch - to monitor the effectiveness of this policy in conjunction with the full governing board.
+The governing board will appoint a senior board level (or equivalent) lead - to monitor the effectiveness of this policy in conjunction with the full governing board.
 This is always a different person from the DSL.
+For 2024-25 this lead is Graham Welch.

-The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the headteacher, where appropriate (see appendix 3).
+The chair of governors will act as the 'case manager' in the event that an allegation of abuse is made against the head teacher, where appropriate (see appendix 3).